26 Best Things to Do in Kyoto

 In comparison to the modern capital, Tokyo, the ancient capital Kyoto is a must-visit destination for every tourist to Japan to experience the traditional Japanese culture and old town atmosphere.

--Best Things to Do in Kyoto
+Best Things to Do in Kyoto Right Now

 The Zen Buddhist temple, Kinkakuji Temple (金閣寺) is one of the most famous landmarks and popular tourist attractions in Japan.
 The temple was originally built in 1397, and its real name is Rokuonji Temple, however, because of the iconic appearance, it’s known as Kinkaiji (Golden Pavilion).